BluePanda-io/Identify_Motion_Environment_via_RaspberyPi-camera/readme.md

 ## The setup should be able to perform the following tasks:
 1. Read data from a camera (Raspberry Pi Camera Module V2 8MP,1080p) or a USB Web Camera (Logitech HD Pro Webcam C920).
-2. Capable of executing Image processing functions and in general regular command lines from a computer or directly from Raspberry Pi.
+2. Capable of executing image processing functions and in general regular command lines from a computer or directly from Raspberry Pi.
-3. The ability of saving separate image files and combining them to a final video.
+3. The ability of saving separate image files and combining them on a final video.
 4. The capability of working without a computer or a user in general.